P-p-H-d/mlib/README.md

 ##### void name\_init(shared\_t shared)

-Initialize the shared pointer 'shared' to NULL (no object is pointed).
+Initialize the shared pointer 'shared' to represent NULL (no object is therefore referenced).
-This function is not thread safe.

 ##### void name\_init2(shared\_t shared, type *data)

-Initialize the shared pointer 'shared' to 'data'.
+Initialize the shared pointer 'shared' to reference '*data'.
-User code shall not use 'data' anymore.
+User code shall not use '*data' (or any pointer to it) anymore as the shared pointer gets the exclusive ownership of the object.
-This function is not thread safe.

 ##### void name\_init\_new(shared\_t shared)

 Initialize the shared pointer 'shared' to a new object of type 'type'.
 The default constructor of type is used to initialize the object.
-This function is not thread safe.

 ##### void name\_init\_set(shared\_t shared, const shared\_t src)

-Initialize the shared pointer 'shared' to the same object than the one pointed by 'src'.
+Initialize the shared pointer 'shared' to the same object than the one pointed by 'src' (sharing ownership).
 This function is thread safe from 'src' point of view.

 ##### bool name\_NULL\_p(const shared\_t shared)

-Return true if shared doesn't point to any object.
+Return true if shared doesn't reference any object.

 ##### void name\_clear(shared\_t shared)

+Clear the shared pointer:
-Clear the shared pointer, destroying the shared object if no longer any other shared pointers point to the object.
+the shared pointer loses its ownership of the object and it destroys it if no longer any other shared pointers own the object.
 This function is thread safe.

 ##### void name\_clean(shared\_t shared)

-Make the shared pointer points to no object any-longer, destroying the shared object if no longer any shared pointers point to the object.
+'shared' loses ownership of its object and destroy it if no longer any other shared pointers own it.
+Then it makes the shared pointer 'shared' references NULL (it doesn't reference its object any-longer and loses its ownership of it).
 This function is thread safe.

 ##### void name\_set(shared\_t shared, const shared\_t src)

-Destroy the shared object pointed by 'shared' if no longer any other shared pointers point to it, set the shared pointer 'shared' to the same object than the one pointed by 'src'.
+'shared' loses ownership of its object and destroy it if no longer any other shared pointers own it.
+Then it sets the shared pointer 'shared' to the same object than the one pointed by 'src' (sharing ownership).
 This function is thread safe.

 ##### void name\_init\_move(shared\_t shared, shared\_t src)

 Move the shared pointer from the initialized 'src' to 'shared'.

-##### void name\_init\_move(shared\_t shared, shared\_t src)
+##### void name\_move(shared\_t shared, shared\_t src)

+'shared' loses ownership of its object and destroy it if no longer any other shared pointers own it.
-Move the shared pointer from the initialized 'src' to 'shared', clearing first the shared object pointed by 'src' if needed.
+Then it moves the shared pointer from the initialized 'src' to 'shared'.

 ##### void name\_swap(shared\_t shared1, shared\_t shared2)